lolerskatez/tiny11builder-legacy/README.md

 ---

+## Installer Types:

+The script now supports two different installer formats:

+1. **Modern Installer (Windows 11 style)**
+   - Default option if not specified with parameters
+   - Uses the newer Windows 11 installation experience
+   - Creates `tiny11.iso`

+2. **Legacy Installer (Windows 10 style)**
+   - Can be specified using the `-Legacy` parameter or selected interactively
+   - Uses the classic Windows 10 installation experience
+   - May be preferred for compatibility with certain hardware or deployment scenarios
+   - Creates `tiny11_legacy.iso`

+You can select your preferred installer type either:
+- By adding the `-Legacy` parameter when running the script
+- Interactively during script execution after selecting the Windows image

+---

 ## Known issues:
 - Although Edge is removed, there are some remnants in the Settings, but the app in itself is deleted.
 - You might have to update Winget before being able to install any apps, using Microsoft Store.